 There is also competition for the whale remains between polar bears and grizzlies that come from the tundra.
 Interestingly, the polar bears usually abandon their scavenging whenever a grizzly shows up to feed.
 The biggest North Slope grizzly is less than half the size of an adult polar bear, but polar bears are apparently unwilling to argue with their far more aggressive relatives.

-If these dramatic declines continue, the ice edge will eventually be so far off shore that polar bears can no longer swim to land as a refuge during the warmer months or swim back to the ice from land.
+If these dramatic declines continue, the ice edge will eventually be so far offshore that polar bears could no longer swim to land as a refuge during the warmer months.
+Conversely, bears that happen to be on the land could not swim back to the ice.

-Scientists now believe that by the year 2050, the sea ice will completely disappear from the arctic for at least part of the year.
+Some scientists now believe that by the year 2020, the sea ice will completely disappear from the Arctic Ocean for at least part of the year.
 When this happens, it is likely that polar bears will also disappear from nearly all of their present range, except for the northernmost reaches of the Canadian high arctic.
 There, among remote and isolated islands, the remaining polar bears will spend the summer months fasting on shore, moving back onto the ice when it freezes again each winter.

 US Fish and Wildlife Service